-- there are enough trained or qualified people to: - o teach and assess the expected number of learners you have in your cohorts - o internally standardise the number of assessors assessing units you offer - all teaching staff have the relevant level of subject knowledge and skills to deliver the units you plan to offer and will fully cover the supporting knowledge, understanding and skills requirements for each unit - any necessary resources are available for teaching and for assessment activities, to give learners every opportunity to meet the requirements of the unit and reach the highest grade possible - there's a system of standardisation in place so that all assessment decisions for internally assessed units are consistent, fair, valid and reliable (see 'centre standardisation' in section 8) - there's enough time for effective teaching, assessment and internal standardisation - processes are in place to make sure that learners' work is authentic (see 'authenticity of learners' work' in section 8) - any materials we provide for assessment of internally assessed units cannot be used for practice and then used again, without change, for summative assessment (see section 8) - for internally assessed units you comply with our requirements for giving feedback to learners (see section 8) - for internally assessed units that grades are correctly recorded in all records and accurately transcribed to the claim being submitted to us - exams must be conducted so they comply with JCQ Instructions for Conducting Examinations
+- there are enough trained or qualified people to: - teach and assess the expected number of learners you have in your cohorts - o internally standardise the number of assessors assessing units you offer - all teaching staff have the relevant level of subject knowledge and skills to deliver the units you plan to offer and will fully cover the supporting knowledge, understanding and skills requirements for each unit - any necessary resources are available for teaching and for assessment activities, to give learners every opportunity to meet the requirements of the unit and reach the highest grade possible - there's a system of standardisation in place so that all assessment decisions for internally assessed units are consistent, fair, valid and reliable. (see centre standardisation in section 8) - there's enough time for effective teaching, assessment and internal standardisation - every learner undertakes meaningful activity involving employers while they're studying for their Cambridge Technical Foundation Diploma, Diploma or Extended Diploma in Engineering - the OCR 'Centre plan for Meaningful Employer Involvement' is completed see 'Involving employers in teaching, learning and assessment' later in this section - processes are in place to make sure that learners' work is authentic (see 'authenticity of learners' work' in section 8) - any materials we provide for assessment of internally assessed units cannot be used for practice and then used again, without change, for summative assessment (see section 8) - for internally assessed units you comply with our requirements for giving feedback to learners (see section 8) - for internally assessed units that grades are correctly recorded in all records and accurately transcribed to the claim being submitted to us

-- a declaration is made at the point you're submitting any work to us for assessment that confirms: - all assessment is conducted according to the specified regulations identified in the Administration area - learners' work is authentic - grades have been transcribed accurately when completing our claim documentation. - centre records and learners' work is kept according to the requirements below: - learners' work must be kept until after their qualifications have been awarded and any appeals processed.
+- exams must be conducted so they comply with JCQ Instructions for Conducting Examinations - a declaration is made at the point you're submitting any work to us for assessment that confirms: - all assessment is conducted according to the specified regulations identified in the Administration area - learners' work is authentic - grades have been transcribed accurately when completing our claim documentation - centre records and learners' work is kept according to the requirements below: - learners' work must be kept until after their qualifications have been awarded and any appeals processed.
 We will not consider any appeals if the centre does not keep the work. - internal standardisation and assessment records must be kept securely for a minimum of three years after the date we've issued a certificate for a qualification.